WiseLibs/better-sqlite3/README.md

 The data returned by `.pragma()` is always in string format.
 If execution of the PRAGMA fails, an `Error` is thrown.

 It's better to use this method instead of normal [prepared statements](#statementstring---statement) when executing PRAGMA, because this method normalizes some odd behavior that may otherwise be experienced.
-The documentation on SQLite3 PRAGMA statements can be found [here](https://www.sqlite.org/pragma.html).
+The documentation on SQLite3 PRAGMA can be found [here](https://www.sqlite.org/pragma.html).

 ### .checkpoint([*force*]) -> *number*